ZackCipolletta/Character-Builder/README.md

 A website that takes user input to build a character based on 3 parameters using various types of input fields.

-##
+## Setup/Installation Requirements

 * Clone repository to your desktop
-* Open with VS code or other text editor
+* Navigate to the top level of the directory
-* Alternatively you may wish to havigate to the GitHub pages version --> https://zackcipolletta.github.io/Portfolio-webpage/
+* open Portfolio-webpage/index.html in your browser.

 ## Known Bugs
  * At this time I would like to update the skills section to be centered and automatically float as the page is resized.
 I would also like to find a better background image and color scheme to make the page more user friendly and aesthetically pleasing.